Chantal13/quartz/README.md

 ## Local Environment

+Some CLI features talk to the hosted Quartz API (e.g. checking for updates or publishing).
-Create a `.env.local` file at the project root and add your API token:
+Create a `.env.local` file at the project root and add an API token so these requests are authenticated:

 ```bash
 TOKEN=YOURTOKEN
 ```

+You can generate a personal token from your account settings on the Quartz website.
 Quartz will load this file automatically when the CLI starts.